great-expectations/great_expectations/docs/guides/migrating_versions.rst

 While we are committed to keeping Great Expectations as stable as possible, sometimes breaking changes are necessary to maintain our trajectory.
-This is especially true as the library has evolved from just a data quality tool to an slightly more opinionated framework.
+This is especially true as the library has evolved from just a data quality tool to a slightly more opinionated framework.

 Great Expectations provides a warning when the currently-installed version is different from the version stored in the